Lemonsr/solar-system/README.md

 # Solar System

 Virtual Orrery and Real Time Rendering.
-This assignment requires students to develop a virtual orrery that animates and renders the relative motions of the Sun, Earth and Moon against a starry backdrop by applying shading and lighting.
+A virtual orrery that animates and renders the relative motions of the Sun, Earth and Moon against a starry backdrop by applying shading and lighting.

 ![planet](453-skeleton/planet.png)